Arkhymadhe/ForwardForward/README.md

    1. Regular training with backprop yields ~90% performance within 10 epochs of training.
    2. This implementation yields ~86% within 10 epochs for each layer.
 3. The learning rate is very finicky; very sensitive to change.
-4. To test the network, the data and the metadata must also be merged as in training.
+4. To test the network, the data and the metadata must also be merged just as in training.
    1. This is awesome for self-supervised learning: the data functions both as data and label.
    2. This may not be so good for supervised learning; this training paradigm assumes we have the labels at hand already, which is usually not the case for inference.
 ---